bgord/knowledge/README.md

 - Changelist
 - Go to next/previous changelist item
 - Perform calculations in insert mode
+- Execute macro on all lines matching a pattern

 ### [vue](vue.md)
 - Generate a new project